1 Star2 Stars3 Stars4 Stars5 Stars Vote Average: 4.03 Stars!

 This is not a question of “What did the president know and when did he know it?”
 It is a question of the legality and morality of what is already known.
 And on this, the country is rancorously split.

-Many contend that is inherently evil, morally outrageous and legally impermissible under both existing U.S. law and the Geneva Convention on prisoners of war.
+Many contend that torture is inherently evil, morally outrageous and legally impermissible under both existing U.S. law and the Geneva Convention on prisoners of war.

-Moreover, they argue, does not work.
+Moreover, they argue, torture does not work.

 Its harvest is hatred, deceptions and lies.
-And because it is cowardly and cruel, degrades those who do it, as well as those to whom it is done.
+And because it is cowardly and cruel, torture degrades those who do it, as well as those to whom it is done.
 It instills a spirit of revenge in its victims.

-When the knowledge of is made public, as invariably it is, it besmirches America’s good name and serves as a recruiting poster for our enemies and a justification to use the same degrading methods on our men and women.
+When the knowledge of torture is made public, as invariably it is, it besmirches America’s good name and serves as a recruiting poster for our enemies and a justification to use the same degrading methods on our men and women.

 And it makes us no better than the Chinese communist brain-washers of the Korean War, the Japanese war criminals who tortured U.S. POWs and the jailers at the Hanoi Hilton who tortured Sen. John McCain.